Karandash8/make-argocd-fly/README.md

 With such configuration file you can have kustomize overlays for `dev/prod` and use jinja2 variables like `{{ var_1.var_2 }} and {{ var_3 }}` in your source files.

+### app parameters
+- `app_deployer` - name of the application that will deploy this application
+- `app_deployer_env` - (OPTIONAL) environment of the application that will deploy this application
+- `project` - ArgoCD project name
+- `destination_namespace` - namespace where the application will be deployed

 ## Caveats
 ### Known bugs
 It is just perfect.